 CCMM – Is Google Analytics the only indispensable tool to analyze the performance of a website and improve its search engine indexing or are there other ways?

 A.G. – Google Analytics is the most indispensable tool to analyze a web or mobile site because the platform is by default free.
-Its lesser known paid version is increasing in popularity but there are other tools such as Adobe Omniture or IBM for general assessments.
+Its paid version is popular but there are other tools such as Adobe Omniture or IBM for general assessments.
 There are also more specific tools that are not a competitor to Google Analytics, such as Kissmetrics or Flurry.
 These two have some elements in common with Google Analytics but are different enough that you might need both, depending on your situation.
 We could also mention CrazyEgg for heatmaps, InspectLet for session tracking, etc. It’s by combining all these tools that you’ll obtain an in-depth analysis.

 CCMM –Beyond Google Analytics, should companies develop a “Google my business” interface?